You find comprehensive information in the subpage " Piezo Technology"

 · adequate cooling.

-Contact Piezotechnik if high power levels are required.
-Piezotechnik is experienced in highly dynamic actuation.
+Contact PIEZOTECHNICS if high power levels are required.
+PIEZOTECHNICS is experienced in highly dynamic actuation.